AlexDelitzas/adhoc-network-message-service/README.md

     ./main_8448 7200

 ## Experiment
 The service was tested on a wireless ad hoc network consisted of 3 Raspberry Pi Zero W devices.
 These devices were running Raspbian operating system.
-For each device the code was cross-compiled using the tools can be found [here](https://github.com/abhiTronix/raspberry-pi-cross-compilers). \
+For each device the code was cross-compiled using the tools that can be found [here](https://github.com/abhiTronix/raspberry-pi-cross-compilers).
+Then, the programs were transferred to the network nodes via SSH. \
 The logs that were collected for 2 hours of execution can be found [here](logs/).
 There is also a full [report](experiment_report/) on the results (available only in greek).